3liz/lizmap-documentation/source/install/linux.rst

     Do not use the automatic ZIP file created by GitHub on the website.
 Only use ZIP attached to a release.

 We first set some variable to ease instructions.
 Let's set the version and the location where Lizmap will be installed.
-Adjuste these values to your requirements.
+Adjust these values to your requirements.

 .. code-block:: bash

-   VERSION=3.6.0
+   VERSION=3.6.5
    LOCATION=/var/www

 Then you can install the zip file: